tmorin/ceb/book/README.md

 # &lt;ceb/&gt; ~ Custom Element Builder

 `<ceb/>` is a library providing building blocks to develop [Custom Elements (v1)].
 Additionally, other building blocks are also provided to cover the implementation of web applications based on the Event/Message Architecture.

-The core of the library is a builder which executes others builders.
-By this way, `<ceb/>` is natively opened to extensions and builders can be easily shared.

 A simple Custom Element displaying a greeting text: